1, Is There Power?

 - If fitted, remove any external humidistat.
 Push the external humidistat switch to OFF and turn the humidistat fully clockwise.
 If it works then the external humidistat is at fault

-2, Models sold after May 2020 have a special feature.
+2, Smaller models sold after May 2020 have a special feature.
 If the unit overheats the units will cut out for a manual restart.
 A manual restart means that you need to take out the plug from the wall socket completely and then reinsert the plug back into the tested wall socket and then restart.

 Overheating is where the internal air chamber of the dehumidifier reaches 85°C / 185°F. The reason for overheating can be:-